Code-Institute-Submissions/patterns_for_fashion/README.md

 1. Defensive programming.
 The Delete Account button in the profile page triggers a dialog modal which gives the user the possibility to choose from deleting the account or not.
 Same works for Delete button for the ads users can post.
 ## Features left to implement
-1. Side Filter with index options for area, condition, category.
-1. Add to User's Profile the contact details and password.
-1. The User's option to edit the profile.
-1. The User's option to post an advertising with the registered profile details.
-1. The contact form to being automatically filled in with the username and emailaddress of the user currently logged in.
 # Technologies Used
 ## Languages Used
 -   [HTML5](https://en.wikipedia.org/wiki/HTML5)